 Although the defenders can not enter the central field of the board, they can capture single black piece standing on this field.
 Such capture is shown on the image below.

-Neutral zone is of particular importance.
-You can not capture pieces standing one the fields in this zone.
-However, you can attack from the nautral zone, and you can jump to the neutrali zone as a result of capturing.
+Neutral Zone is of particular importance.
+Player may not capture pieces standing one the fields of this zone.
+However, he can attack from the Nautral Zone, and jump to the Neutral Zone as a result of capturing.
 In the situation shown on the image below we see two black pawns and one white in the neutral zone.
 All these pieces are safe.
-One of black pawns standing in the neutral zone has a possibility of capturing white piece.
+One of black pawns standing in the neutral zone has a possibility to capture white piece.

-Ther are variations of the ringo with different rules on neutral zone (see below – Ringo variants).
+There are variations of the Ringo with different rules on Neutral Zone (see below – Ringo variants).

-As already mentioned, the aim of the game is to take the citadel (for attackers) or defend the citadel (for the defenders).
-Taking the citadel is done by placing two pieces at the central field.
-Defending the citadel requires killing attackers or blocking them.
+As already mentioned, the aim of the game is to take the Citadel (for Attacker) or defend the Citadel (for the Defender).
+Taking the Citadel is done by placing two pieces at the central field.
+Defending the Citadel requires killing attackers or blocking them.

 If you read somewhere else about Ringo, you can meet with a slightly different set of rules.
 I will explain these alternative rules to you.
 I warn that these different rules may exist in different configurations, and the selection of each of these rules makes substantial changes in the nature of the game.

-List of some alternatuive rules is presented below
+List of some alternative rules is presented below

 - The game can be played with 5 or 6 attackers (instead of 7).